mdm-code/manx/README.md

 ## Usage

-Now, when it comes to how you can use `manx` to fiddle with the data from eLAEME, fine-tune a T5 model yourself, etc., you can key in `manx -h` to see all the available options.
+You can use `manx` to fiddle with the data from LAEME, fine-tune a T5 model yourself and serve it behind an API.
+You can key in `manx -h` to see all the available options.
 There three commands that `manx` supports:

-- download: lets you download corpus files and store them on disk
+- DOWNLOAD: It lets you download corpus files and store them on disk.
-- parse: parse the corpus, for instance, for model fine tuning
+- PARSE: It allows you to parse the corpus for model fine-tuning.
-- api: serve the fine-tuned model behind a REST API
+- API: It lets you serve the fine-tuned model behind a REST API.

-While `download` is pretty much straightforward: you give it a `-r` root, then files are pulled from the website and stored on the drive, the other two commands could use a more detailed description.
-The command `parse` lets you parse the corpus from the files you pulled with `download` or parse them directly `from the web` using `--from-web` flag.
+The `download` command is straightforward: you give it the `-r` root, and files are pulled from the website and stored on the drive.
+The command `parse` lets you parse the corpus from the files you pulled with `download` or parse them directly from the web using `--from-web` flag meaning files will stored in-memory only.
 You can specify the length of parsed ngrams extracted from the corpus or the size of document chunks later used to shuffle the corpus parts.
 The two options are useful when `--fromat` is set to `t5`.
 The default command to get data from eLAEME for model fine-tuning would look like this:

 ```sh
 manx parse \